 Queries regarding student accommodation should be addressed to the Housekeeper & Accommodation Manager, Tina Knowles (2)71022, email@example.com).

 The room allocation policy has been set by the Governing Body.
 It is

 - First year and final year undergraduates and first year postgraduates are given priority for rooms.
 Priority is also given to any student with a registered physical disability.

-- There will then be a ballot for rooms for second year undergraduates: those taking some finals papers in their second year will be given priority.
+- There will then be a ballot for rooms for second year undergraduates, and also for third year students on four year courses.

 iii.
 First year graduate accommodation will be awarded by ballot.